Episode 329 - Buying Time

 Islam was always promoted by the reigning dynasty, and a class of educated Islamic scholars had been imported, but the mass of ordinary people were largely Christian.

-During this same period a preacher in a mosque at Bursa stood up and announced that Jesus was no less a prophet than Muhammad, and when this was challenged, the locals supported the view of the preacher.
+During this same period, a preacher in a mosque at Bursa stood up and announced that Jesus was no less a prophet than Muhammad, and when this was challenged, the locals supported the view of the preacher.

 It seems likely that the weight of the Christian element in Ottoman society was encouraging a movement towards syncretism.

-Could Islam and Christianity be combined, or equalized somehow, to smooth the transition of Romans into an Ottoman society?
+Could Islam and Christianity be combined or equalized somehow to smooth the transition of Romans into an Ottoman society?

-Popular religious movements often grow in the countryside, away from the orthodoxies of cities, and the rebellions of this period seemed to have developed where open-minded Muslim preachers reached out to their Christian constituents as part of a genuine desire for unity and justice.
+Popular religious movements often grow in the countryside, away from the orthodoxies of cities, and the rebellions of this period seem to have developed where open-minded Muslim preachers reached out to their Christian constituents as part of a genuine desire for unity and justice.

 Needless to say, both rebellions were crushed, but the warnings they carried were noted by the Ottoman court.
+The development of the Janissaries seemed to have been turbocharged by these movements.

-With Christians increasing their numbers within the Ottoman army, something had to be done to expand the Muslim element, if syncretism was to be halted.
+With Christians increasing their numbers within the Ottoman army, something had to be done to expand the Muslim element if syncretism was to be halted.

 And so Christian boys were taken and sent to live with loyal families in Anatolia, so that they could be religiously Islamicized, linguistically Turkified, and culturally Ottomanized, in the words of Lowry.

-These men would surround the Sultan, preventing him from losing touch with his roots as as he spent more and more time in Christian lands.
+These men would surround the Sultan, preventing him from losing touch with his roots as he spent more and more time in Christian lands.

 While all this was going on, the Venetians destroyed the Ottoman fleet near the Hellespont.